hahnworks/coffeekitty/README.md

 ### (Current) Limitations

-Currently there is no wide char support (yet), be careful with diacritics and non-latin script!
+Currently, there is no wide char support (yet), be careful with diacritics and non-latin script!
 Also, no transaction log has been implemented yet, therefore there is no undo function.